DanPorter/xmcd_analysis_example/README.md

 # xmcd_analysis_example
 Example data analysis of xas spectra from Diamond Light Source.

+Includes generation of NeXus files with approximately the NXxas application definition, where each file contains multiple channels (TEY, TFY) and multiple processing steps.
-Includes generation of NeXus files for XAS spectra from beamline i06-1 and the processing of these spectra to calculate the XMCD spectra.
+Example data is provided for the Fe-L3,2 edge in multiple sets of circular polarised XAS spectra from beamline i06-1.
+These spectra are processed to calculate the XMCD spectra.

  - Author: Dan Porter
  - Diamond Light Source Ltd